ilodev/stationeers.modding.assemblies/README.md

 ## Installation

-Use Unity's Package Manager via git URL or local path:
+Use Unity's Package Manager via git URL:
 - Open Unity Package Manager.
-- Click on the + sign and select Add Package from Git URL/Local
+- Click on the + sign and select Add Package from Git URL.
+- Use the git URL: https://github.com/ilodev/stationeers.modding.assemblies.git

+Use Unity's Package Manager via local path:
+- Open Unity Package Manager.
+- Click on the + sign and select Add Package from disk.
-- Select the package.json file if local or past the git URL.
+- Select the package.json file in the package folder.

 ## Dependencies